simonireilly/funk-stack/remix-vendor/cdk/README.md

-# Welcome to Remix *Vendor*
+# Welcome to Remix _Vendor_

-This local vendor breaks out compatibility layers from lambda from remix-run/architect in an effort to allow any IaC solution to deploy remix-run top AWS Lambda.
+This package lives locally, and adds session support for AWS dynamoDB.

+It is an attempt to provide framework agnostic implementations for a DynamoDB session storage.